I saw Avengers: Age Of Ultron today. Don’t worry, I won’t spoil it!

 In the grand scheme of things, I still know very little, but am proud to know what I know.
 If it relates to Agents Of SHIELD and Avengers, I can probably talk to you (passionately) about it for a while.
 Likewise with Marvel’s two other shows that I happily watched, Agent Carter and Daredevil.
 Two shows that I would have never watched three years ago.
 And here I am now.

 Marvel TV trash.

-And coming full circle back to Age of Ultron…It was cool.
-I liked the first one more, but this one had the classic humor, some interesting new characters, and hit some emotional levels.
-I’m excited to see the gang again in Cap 3.
+And coming full circle back to Age Of Ultron…It was cool.
+I liked the first one more, but this one had the classic humour, some interesting new characters, and hit some emotional levels.
+I’m excited to see the gang again in Captain America 3.